 If the loan isn’t on the list above, it’s not qualified for loan forgiveness.

-Do Direct Consolidation Loans qualify for the Public Service Loan Forgiveness (PSLF) program?
+Do Direct Consolidation Loans qualify for the PSLF program?

 Yes, they are eligible for loan forgiveness, but there are some drawbacks or clauses one has to watch out for.